Kojak: 1970s

-Also, Excel Toys manufactured in Hong Kong an 8 inch action figure of Kojak with all accessories including glasses, lollipops, cigar, holster, police revolver, and hat.
+Also, Excel Toys manufactured in Hong Kong an 8 in action figure of Kojak with all accessories including glasses, lollipops, cigar, holster, police revolver, and hat.
 One action figure was the blue suit (item no. 550) and the other was the pinstriped suit.
 The company had item no. 574, as a Police Emergency Set hand accessory kit for the action figures that included a bull horn, handcuffs, walkie-talkie, trench coat with belt, helmet, and riot gun.
 The action figures would be completed with a Headquarters background playset with a folded pop-up card table, desks with chair, file cabinets, coat rack, and bad guy action figure.

 Tomy introduced a Chad Valley Kojak Walkie Talkie.
 A battery operated device that had six Kojak phrases recorded when you pressed the button.
 The device was blue with a metal antenna that could be raised and lowered, but does not transmit or receive.
 The device had a clip for to attach on your belt or waist shorts/pants.
 The trademark was M.C.A.
 Universal City Studies, Inc.

 The Chad Valley Company Ltd., also had the Kojak Target Game with a plastic gun, pop-up knock down target, belt clip with special safety darts, and target feet.
 More spare darts could be ordered as 10 darts in 2 belt clips from the Birmingham, England factory.